metrixorg/MetrixDocument/src/jekyll/docs/sdk/ios/ios-sdk-en.md

 [Metrix trackRevenue:@"mySlug" withValue:@12000 currency:IRR orderId:@"myOrderId"];
 ```

-The first entry is the slug that you get from dashboard.
+The first parameter is the slug that you get from dashboard.

 The second one is a value, which is the revenue amount.

-The third entry is the currency of this revenue.
+The third parameter is the currency of this revenue.

-The fourth entry (optional) can be your order number.
+The fourth parameter (optional) can be your order number.

 ## Tracking user flow

-you can track your user journey with metrix in your app.
+You can track your user journey with metrix in your app.
 To do this, you should call the following method upon entering each page (in viewWillAppear or in viewDidApear)

 ```objc
 [Metrix trackScreen:@"HomePage"];